AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 ## Module locations

-Modules typically live in the `vendor` directory of a Magento installation, in a directory with the following PSR-0 compliant format: `vendor/<vendor>/<type>-<module-name>`, where `<type>` can be one of the following values:
+Modules typically live in the `vendor` directory of an Adobe Commerce or Magento Open Source installation, in a directory with the following PSR-0 compliant format: `vendor/<vendor>/<type>-<module-name>`, where `<type>` can be one of the following values:

 -  **`module`** - for modules (`module-customer-import-export`)
 -  **`theme`** - for frontend and admin themes (`theme-frontend-luma` or `theme-adminhtml-backend`)
 -  **`language`** - for language packs (`language-de_de`)

-For example, the Customer Import/Export module of Magento can be found at `vendor/magento/module-customer-import-export`.
+For example, the Customer Import/Export module can be found at `vendor/magento/module-customer-import-export`.

 If you are creating a new module for distribution, create the `app/code/<vendor>/<type>-<module-name>` directory and the required directories within it.